At Congregation B’nai Israel we worship and celebrate holidays together.

 On Passover we gather for a strictly kosher CBI-wide Seder, on the eve of Shavuot we study until midnight and nosh on cheesecake, and during Sukkot we welcome everyone into our Sukkah for a festive Shabbat dinner.
 Visit our Calendar for upcoming events.

-We prepare for Hanukkah with a gift bazaar sponsored by Sisterhood and carnival sponsored by the Religious School prior to the holiday.
 We celebrate during Hanukkah as a community by lighting candles, singing Hanukkah songs, and having a party for all ages with latkes, dreidles, gelt and sufganiot.
+There are also special celebrations in the CBI Preschool and Religious School.

 Purim at CBI is fun for kids and adults alike.
 For the children we have a giant Purim carnival sponsored and run by our USY.
 On Erev Purim there is a special kids celebration with a costume parade, music, hamantashen and fun.
 Then comes Shushan dinner for the entire community, which is followed by a service with a full Megilla reading, Purim Shpiel, adult costume parade, and open bar.
 The evening is topped off with a party featuring hamantashen and other desserts.
 The day of Purim we have services with a full reading of the Megilla, more shnapps, hamantashen and a seudah.